 We have expanded our Greenhouse verification services to cover SECR.
 Our verification services ensure that the data you put into the public domain is complete, accurate and transparent.
 Lucideon verifiers are experienced carbon and energy auditors and not just cross trained financial auditors - they therefore understand your operations and measurement/monitoring processes (invoices, meter reads, fuel cards, etc.).

 Our services are tailored to suit your needs – whether you are an existing verification client who just needs to “top up” their reporting to cover SECR or you are being captured by this reporting requirement for the first time.

 How Does SECR Work?

 There is a new mandatory reporting requirement; Streamlined Energy and Carbon Reporting.
-Regulations will require all “large” companies (threshold goes down to 250 employees) to include energy usage and carbon emissions data in their annual accounts filed at Companies House.
+Regulations require all "large" companies (threshold goes down to 250 employees) to include energy usage and carbon emissions data in their annual accounts filed at Companies House.
 Although this doesn’t require mandatory independent verification it would be advisable for reporters to have it checked out before going public.
 If you are one of these organizations, we can verify your reports and evidence pack before submission to the Authority, to ensure that they are correct.
-The government has confirmed this will apply to company financial years beginning on or after the 1st April 2019.
+This applies to company financial years beginning on or after the 1st April 2019.

 Who Does This Apply To?

 All large companies and Limited Liability Partnerships (LLPs) as defined under the Companies Act 2006 as meeting two of the three conditions below: